open-sauced/maintainer-intro-course/your-team.md

 ## Conclusion

 Remember, the team is there to support you and the project and to help you achieve your goals.
-As you grow your team, keep in mind that you're not just adding people to your project, you're adding people to your community.
+As you grow your team, keep in mind that you're not just adding people to your project; you're adding people to your community.
 Make sure that you're adding people who are aligned with your project's values and goals and who will be a positive addition to your community.